magomimmo/om-tut/README.md

 # om-tut

-A ClojureScript library designed to ... well, that part is up to you.
+A port of OM Tutorial from Light Table to any nrepl compliant editor/IDE.

 ## Usage